doasync/cached-effect/README.md

 const [users, usersError, usersLoading] = useCache(fetchUsers)
 ```

-It returns an array of `[result, error, pending]`.
-Use array destructuring
+It returns an array of `[result, error, pending]`, which is equal to
-to get values you need.
-These values stay the same
+`[undefined, null, false]` by default.
+These values stay the same until you run
-until you run your effect.
+your effect.
+Use array destructuring to get values that you need.

 ### Running effects